Cashmere kimono: the new cozy piece for winter

 Each piece is knitted from long fibers, selected to reduce pilling and increase softness.

-Choosing organic is not cosmetic: it guarantees a finer, more regular fiber, more pleasant to the touch of the skin.
+The choice of organic isn't cosmetic: it guarantees a finer, more regular fiber that's more pleasant against the skin.

 A minimalist but precise cut

-The fluidity of cashmere takes on its full meaning in a kimono cut.
+The fluidity of cashmere truly comes alive in a kimono cut.

-The wide sleeves, the shaped belt, the balanced drape: everything is designed for natural movement, without heaviness.
+Wide sleeves, a shaped belt, the balance of the drape: everything is designed for natural movement, without heaviness.

 -